KxSystems/docs/docs/kb/lp.md

 ### Matrix multiplication

-For generalised matrix multiplication, using an inner product of `Sum.Times`.
+For generalized matrix multiplication, using an inner product of `Sum.Times`.

 This calculates the sum of the product between nodes at each pivot, the bridge function looks like this;